Disco-Science/Exp_Data_Analysis_Proj_02/README.md

 # Introduction:
 Hello, this repo holds PNG files of plots constructed in R. There also R files that provide the code of how each PNG file was constructed.
 The goal of this repo is to fulfill the assignment for project 2 of the Coursera Exploratory data analysis course.
 In each section of this README is relevant information for the how, what, and why of the R and PNG files.

+**A codebook is written and stored in this repo but is part of this README markdown.
+Find the Codebook.md in this repo for details of coding decisions.**

 # Data source:
 The National Emissions Inventory (NEI) is a record produced by the Environmental Protection Agency (EPA).
 In it are measures of things like air pollutants across the United States.
 In this analysis, I review the measures of fine particulate matter with a diameter estimated to be 2.5 micrometers in length, known as "PM2.5".
 The NEI records being evaluated are specific to the years 1999, 2002, 2005, and 2008.